MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A03-Probability.md

 $$\text{probability} = \frac{\text{number of ways an event can happen}}{\text{total number of possible outcomes}}$$

-For example, to calculate the probability of a coin flip landing on heads; there are only two outcomes (heads or tails) and only one possibility way to land on heads.
+For example, to calculate the probability of a coin flip landing on heads; there are only two outcomes (heads or tails) and only one possible way to land on heads.

 $$P(heads) = \frac{1}{2} = 0.5$$